+'''

 (: legal-id?
 (Any -> Boolean : #:+ Symbol))

+'''

-Note that if we directly use (andmap string? lst) as the conditional expression, main would be successfully type-checked, because andmap and string? do provide propositions that allow Typed Racket to narrow the type. ... captures the idea that if this predicate returns #t, the argument is known to be a Symbol, without making any claim at all about values for which this predicate returns #f.
+... captures the idea that if this predicate returns #t, the argument is known to be a Symbol, without making any claim at all about values for which this predicate returns #f.

 There is a negative form as well, which allows types that specify propositions only about values that cause a predicate to return #f.